 Throwing up can be a symptom of severe gastroesophageal reflux disease (especially with hiatus hernia).
 Or a reflection of co-existing diseases such as gastroparesis.

-If you practice self-induced throwing up, you may need to stop and seek medical help by your doctor to avoid further damage or worsening of your condition.
+If you practice self-induced throwing up, you may need to stop and seek medical help from your doctor to avoid further damage or worsening of your condition.

-Frequent throwing up leads to more acid and Pepsin enzyme exposure, which can lead to increased frequency of GERD attacks and subsequently more complications .
+Frequent throwing up leads to more acid and Pepsin enzyme exposure, which can lead to increased frequency of GERD attacks and, subsequently, more complications [ref].